Blueocean

 Conclusion

-Site Reliability Engineering is essential for organizations that depend on reliable digital services.
-By combining engineering rigor with operational discipline, SRE helps build platforms that are resilient, scalable, and capable of supporting long-term business growth.
+Site Reliability Engineering is critical for organizations that rely on always-available digital platforms.
+By combining engineering discipline with operational excellence, SRE enables resilient, scalable systems that support long-term business growth.

 Umesh Melinamani